Dotneteer/spectnetide/Documentation/Scripting/Scripting.md

-`ScreenRenderingTable` | Represents the screen rendering table of the machine `ScreenRenderingTact` | Represents the information about a single screen rendering tact `AudioSamples` | This class represents the audio samples (beeper, PSG) to be emitted for a single frame
+`ScreenRenderingTable` | Represents the screen rendering table of the machine `ScreenRenderingTact` | Represents the information about a single screen rendering tact `AudioSamples` | This class represents the audio samples (beeper, PSG) to be emitted for a single frame `AddressTrackingState` | Represents tracking information for the memory state, such as reads, writes, and instruction executions.
+`CodeBreakpoints` | Allows to manage a set of breakpoints the virtual machine can stop at